Written byConnie Yang

 Unzip files on Mac with third-party software

 If you have a RAR (Roshal Archive) file or another compressed file that macOS doesn't support, you can't unzip it on Mac by double-clicking or right-clicking it.
 Even using Terminal can't help you out.
 But if you need to convert RAR to ZIP on Mac, the Terminal and third-party apps are at your service.

 Why can't you unzip a file on Mac?

 Unfortunately, your operation to unzip a file on Mac gets stuck or fails.
-And you receive the error message about "Unable to expand zip" on Mac like:
+And you receive the error message "Unable to expand zip" on Mac like:

 - Unable to unarchive into Desktop (Error 1 – Operation not permitted.)